Parameter estimation with the current generation of phenomenological waveform models applied to the black hole mergers

 Meanwhile, the GWTC-1 events studied in this paper suggest that for lower-mass signals there is no simple preference for either the \phXF or \phT family: The \phTHM and \phTPHM models are typically characterized by lower Bayes factors when compared to their \phXF counterparts.
 The reason is likely that for lower-mass events the higher accuracy of the phase of the $(2,2)$ mode for \phXF makes the frequency-domain model more accurate than the current time-domain version.
 The exception is GW170814, which has a total mass of about 56 solar masses, but does show some support for precession, see the Table \ref{tab:tabBF_prec} of Bayes factors.
-In this case \phTPHM is also favored over \phXPHM with a Bayes factor of $3.48_{-0.68}^{+0.85}$.
-Given that the \phX models are both computationally cheaper and simpler to use (time-domain models require a careful choice of start frequency to ensure consistent start times between different modes and a careful treatment of Fourier transforms when using matched filtering in the frequency domain), use of the \phXF family is preferred for lower-mass events.
-The example of GW170814 suggests that a comparison with \phTPHM may provide further insight when support for spin precession is found.
+In this case \phTPHM is also favored over \phXPHM.

+Given that the \phenX models are both computationally cheaper and simpler to use (time-domain models require a careful choice of starting frequency to ensure consistent start times between different modes and a careful treatment of Fourier transforms when using matched filtering in the frequency domain), use of the \phXF family is preferred for lower-mass events.
+Still, the example of GW170814 suggests that a comparison with \phTPHM may provide further insight into such events when support for spin precession is found.

-For higher masses preference tilts toward \phTPHM, as the accuracy of the phasing during inspiral is less relevant.
-For GW170729, which has a median value of the total mass in the detector frame above 120 solar masses ($122.7_{-15.7}^{+14.3}\,M_\odot$ for the \phXPHM default run) , both \phXPHM and \phTPHM provide consistent results, but support for \phTPHM is marginally larger than for \phXPHM.
+For higher masses, preference tilts toward \phTPHM, as the accuracy of the phasing during inspiral is less relevant.
+For GW170729, which has a median value of the total mass in the detector frame above 120 solar masses ($122.7_{-15.7}^{+14.3}\,M_\odot$ for the \phXPHM default run), both \phXPHM and \phTPHM provide consistent results, but support for \phTPHM is marginally larger than for \phXPHM.
 For GW170729 the better accuracy of the inspiral phasing for \phXF is much less relevant, while the treatment of precession in the time-domain model is superior.
-For GW170729 the advantage of \phTPHM is however still rather small, while for GW190521 we find \cite{GW190521} that \phTPHM gives significantly better results.
+For GW170729 the advantage of \phTPHM is however still rather small, while for the even heavier GW190521 we find \citep{GW190521} that \phTPHM gives significantly better results.

-For GW170729 we also note that \phTPHM yields interesting results, see in particular Table \ref{tab:PEresults}: the posterior shifts toward larger mass ratio and larger primary mass $m_1$, this shifting the primary mass toward the PISN mass gap.